- Top 10 ways to be a responsible friend of fur

 - 4th February 2019

-February is Responsible Pet Owner’s Month, and in this first segment of our new two-part blog, we detail the first half of our “Top 10 ways to be a responsible friend of fur”.
+February is Responsible Pet Owner’s Month, and in this blog, we detail our “Top 10 ways to be a responsible friend of fur”.

 For owners of pooches, training is imperative.
 With some simple “manners training,” you can help to alleviate any behavioural issues they might have, whilst helping to strengthen the all-important bond between you and Poochy.